 The decadence of the ghee soaks into the radishes as they braise alongside earthy thyme and salt.
 Simply put, it’s a delicious infusion.
-And because they’re tiny and tender, they’re ready in about 20 minutes, much quicker than a meat braise.
+And because they’re tiny and tender, they’re ready in about 20 minutes.

 With all the joy and solitude that my tiny garden has brought me, there’s no doubt I’ll continue this practice regardless of where I’m living.
 I encourage you to do the same, for the power of plants is more than just food.

 If you make this Breakfast Radish recipe, be sure to tag me on Instagram with hashtag #heartbeetkitchen or @heartbeetkitchen!